jeremytammik/tbc/a/2056_solid_from_face.md

 -->

-### Solid from Face
+### Join Beams and Solid from Face

-Let's look at creating a solid extrusion from a face and defining a precise join between structural beams:
+Let's look at creating an open shell, a solid extrusion from a face and defining a precise join between structural beams:

 - [`DirectShape` solid from planar face](#2)
 - [Join between three beams](#3)